All Products

 ParameterTypeRequiredDefault valueExampleDescription

-SourceKeyStringYesThe name of the source field.
+SourceKeyStringYesThe source field.

-MethodStringYesSpecifies the matching method.
+MethodStringYesThe matching method.
 Valid values:

-• const: Replaces content with a string.
+• const: replaces with a string.

-• regex: Replaces content using a regular expression.
+• regex: replaces with a regular expression.

-• unquote: Removes escape characters.
+• unquote: removes escape characters.

 MatchStringNoThe content to match.